vc-bonn/preconditioned-deformation-grids/README.md

 - `Scales`: For 3D scale tasks, outputs 3D values per point.
 Shape of output is `(batch_size, num_points, 3)`.

 #### Output
-The output of the `ValueWrapper` is a dictionary containing the computed values for each parameterization.
-The keys are the names of the parameterizations, and the values are tensors with the computed values.
+The output of the `ValueWrapper` is a dictionary containing the computed values for each parameter.
+The keys are the names of the parameterization classes, and the values are tensors with the output values.